Giuseppe Cuccu

 Reinforcement Learning Continuous Control,

 by any means necessary.
-This implies creating and improving methods uniquely based on their ability to scale to real-world conditions.
+This requires the study, improvement or even creation of methods uniquely based on their ability to scale to real-world conditions – which accounts for an unusual breadth of topics in my work.

 Reinforcement Learning Continuous Control

-A class of problems requiring sequential decision making over continuous time.
+A class of problems addressing sequential interaction with a system over time.

 ×